mhoemmen/cpp-proposals-pub/fix-rankk-rank2k/fix-rankk-rank2k.md

 ## Change rank-1 and rank-2 updates to be consistent with rank-k and rank-2k

-1. Rank-1 and rank-2 updates currently unconditionally update and do not take a $\beta$ scaling factor.
+1. Currently, the rank-1 and rank-2 updates unconditionally update and do not take a $\beta$ scaling factor.
+This behavior deviates from the BLAS Standard and is inconsistent with the rank-k and rank-2k updates.

 2. We propose making all the rank-1 and rank-2 update functions consistent with the proposed change to the rank-k and rank-2k updates.
 This means both changing the meaning of the current overloads to be overwriting, and adding new overloads that are updating.
 This includes general (nonsymmetric), symmetric, and Hermitian rank-1 update functions, as well as symmetric and Hermitian rank-2 update functions.

-3. As a result, the exposition-only concept _`possibly-packed-inout-matrix`_ is no longer needed.
+3. The exposition-only concept _`possibly-packed-inout-matrix`_ is no longer needed.
 We propose removing it.

 ### Current std::linalg behavior